-1.3 Emirate of Abu Dhabi Planning Domain
+1.3 UAE Planning Domain

-The planning domain is defined as the area of coverage and interest of the Project.
-The planning domain boundary for Abu Dhabi was initially derived from the Abu Dhabi soil survey data received from the EAD.
-The following three datasets were also employed to improve the Emirate of Abu Dhabi's boundary: (1) Flanders Marine Institute (VLIZ) maritime boundaries 2011 for the marine UAE boundary, (2) Abu Dhabi Coastal and Marine Resources and Ecosystem Classification System or CMRECS (EAD, 2010) for the Emirate of Abu Dhabi marine boundary, and (3) EAD Geographical Information System Database Spatial Database Engine (EAD GISDB) Abu Dhabi Emirate boundary 2010 for the terrestrial part of the Emirate of Abu Dhabi.
+The planning domain is defined as the area of coverage and interest of the project.
+The planning domain boundary was initially derived from the soil survey data received from the EAD (EAD, 2009).
+The following three datasets were also employed to improve the UAE boundary: (1) Flanders Marine Institute (VLIZ) maritime boundaries 2011 for the marine UAE boundary; (2) the Abu Dhabi Coastal and Marine Resources and Ecosystem Classification System (EAD, 2010) hereafter to referred to as CMRECS (2010) for the Emirate of Abu Dhabi marine boundary; and, (3) EAD's Geographical Information System Database (EAD GISDB) AD Emirate boundary 2010 for the terrestrial part of the Emirate of Abu Dhabi.